Low Calorie Waffle Recipes

 Follow these steps to make your batter:

 These gluten-free waffles contain about 305 calories each.
-They’re rich in protein (8g) and fiber (4g), making them a nutritious start to your day.
+They’re rich in protein (8g) and fiber (4g).
 Store leftovers in the fridge for up to 5 days or freeze for 3 months.

 For a dairy-free option, swap whole milk with unsweetened almond milk.
 Vegans can use egg replacer.
 Remember to use the “spoon & level” method when measuring your flour for best results.